 Genie: The boy is crazy!
 He's a little punch-drunk!
 One too many hits with the snake!

-- Shark Tale: After Angie turns Oscar down, the jellyfish Ernie and Bernie mock him with hot dogs on a stick with condiment faces.
+- Shark Tale: After Lola turns Oscar down, the jellyfish Ernie and Bernie mock him with hot dogs on a stick with condiment faces.

 - In The Smurfs, Gargamel has two puppets of Papa Smurf and Smurfette.
 Using them, he pokes fun at the fact that Smurfs consider having 99 sons and one daughter to be normal, and that Smurfette "betrayed" him.